LASIK surgery: Is it right for you?

-Your eye surgeon will ask detailed questions about your eye health and evaluate your eyes to make sure you don't have any conditions that might result in complications or poor outcomes of surgery.
+Your eye surgeon will ask detailed questions about your eye health.
+The surgeon also will evaluate your eyes to make sure you don't have any conditions that might result in complications or poor outcomes of surgery.
 These include:

-- An eye disease that results in a progressive deterioration of your vision and thinning of your cornea, such as keratoconus.
+- An eye disease that results in continued deterioration of your vision and thinning of your cornea, such as keratoconus.
 In fact, if keratoconus runs in your family, even if you don't have it, be very cautious about elective eye surgery.

 - Eye injuries or eyelid disorders.